Chapter 6 : Meeting Fleur

 “Excuse me, but ‘o is zis Remus person?
 Is ‘e an acquaintance or friend?”
 Fleur asked.

 “It would nice to meet ‘im someday.
 If ‘ou like ‘im so much, I am sure ‘e is very nice.”
 Fleur smiled at me again.
 I didn’t have her down to be such a smiley person.
 Then again, most people wouldn’t peg Bill to be a secret Celestina Warbeck fan.
-I hoped an opportunity would arise when I could let that slip.
 “I am very soree but I must leave.
 I ‘ave to work ze early morning shift tomorrow.
 Zey always give the worst hours to ze new people.”

 “It’s no problem,” I replied jovially.
 “I have to head off to work early tomorrow too.”
 I grabbed my cloak from my chair and delved into the pockets of it in search of my purse.